Veridise/veridise-docs/orca/getting_started/introductory_example.md

 spec: []!finished(v.deposit, v.closed)
 ```

 In English, this specification can be read as "it is never the case that we finish a call to deposit where the vault is closed."
-A more detailed introduction to the [V] specification language can be found in [this guide](user_guide/v/by_example/hello_bugs).
+A more detailed introduction to the [V] specification language can be found in [this guide](../user_guide/v/by_example/hello_bugs).

 The [V] specification can be added as part of the AuditHub project, embedded in the project itself as a file with the extension `.spec`, or added during the configuration phase of OrCa as an "ad-hoc" specification.

 ## Running OrCa

-Now that we have all of our inputs, it is as easy as running an OrCa task (see [instructions on running an AuditHub task](../../saas/guide/usage.md#tool-execution)).

 When running OrCa, there are a number of configurable options, including the amount of time to fuzz, contracts to ignore during fuzzing, and others (see [OrCa Configuration Options](../user_guide/orca_configuration/advanced_settings.md) for more on these).
 Good news here is we can run with all of the default options.
 Just make sure to select/add the [V] specification above when this option is presented.